Jeff Couturier - Senior Design Engineer / Full-stack Developer

 By combining @starting-style with the new transition-behavior: allow-discrete property, we can now animate elements like this.

 As of 2024, @starting-style is working in Firefox, Chrome, Edge, and Safari.
-It is part of a new wave of CSS features (like the Popover API and Anchor Positioning) designed to handle UI states that used to require Javascript.
+It is part of a new set of CSS features (like the Popover API and Anchor Positioning) designed to handle UI states that used to require Javascript.
 Pretty neat.